A Scalable Neural Network for DSIC Affine Maximizer Auction Design: Experiments

 \section{Experiments}

-In this section, we present empirical experiments that evaluate the effectiveness of \name.
+In this section, we present empirical experiments that evaluate the effectiveness of \name\footnote{Our implementation is available at \url{https://github.com/Haoran0301/AMenuNet}.}.
 All experiments are run on a Linux machine with NVIDIA Graphics Processing Unit (GPU) cores.
 Each result is obtained by averaging across $5$ different runs.
 In all experiments, the standard deviation of \name\ across different runs is less than $0.01$.

-\paragraph{Baseline Methods.} We compare \name\ against the following baselines: \begin{enumerate} \item VCG~\citep{vickrey1961counterspeculation}, which is the most classical special case of AMA; \item Item-Myerson, a strong baseline used in \citet{dutting2019optimal}, which independently applies Myerson auction with respect to each item; \item Lottery AMA~\citep{curry2022differentiable}, an AMA-based approach that directly sets the allocation menu, bidder weights, and boost variables as all the learnable weights. \item RegretNet~\citep{dutting2019optimal}, the pioneer work of applying deep learning in auction design, which adopts fully-connected neural networks to compute auction mechanisms. \item CITransNet~\citep{duan2022context}, a RegretNet-like deep learning approach for contextual auctions. \end{enumerate} Note that both RegretNet and CITransNet can only achieve approximate DSIC by adding a regret term in the loss function.
+\paragraph{Baseline Methods.} We compare \name\ against the following baselines: \begin{enumerate}[leftmargin=7mm,itemsep=0mm,topsep=0mm] \item VCG~\citep{vickrey1961counterspeculation}, which is the most classical special case of AMA; \item Item-Myerson, a strong baseline used in \citet{dutting2019optimal}, which independently applies Myerson auction with respect to each item; \item Lottery AMA~\citep{curry2022differentiable}, an AMA-based approach that directly sets the allocation menu, bidder weights, and boost variables as all the learnable weights. \item RegretNet~\citep{dutting2019optimal}, the pioneer work of applying deep learning in auction design, which adopts fully-connected neural networks to compute auction mechanisms. \item CITransNet~\citep{duan2022context}, a RegretNet-like deep learning approach for contextual auctions. \end{enumerate} Note that both RegretNet and CITransNet can only achieve approximate DSIC by adding a regret term in the loss function.
 We train both models with small regret, less than $0.005$.

 \paragraph{Hyperparameters.} We train the models for a maximum of $8000$ iterations, with $32768$ generated samples per iteration.
 The batch size is $2048$, and we evaluate all models on $100000$ samples.
 We set the softmax temperature as $500$ and the learning rate as $3\times 10^{-4}$.
-We tune the menu size in $\{32, 64, 128, 256, 512, 1024\}$.
+We tune the menu size in $\{32, 64, 128, 256, 512, 1024\}$\footnote{We explore the impact of different menu sizes in \cref{app:experiments}.}.
 For the boost layer, we use a two-layer fully connected neural network with ReLU activation.
 Given the induced AMA parameters, our implementation of the remaining AMA mechanism is built upon the implementation of \citet{curry2022differentiable}.
 Further implementation details can be found in \cref{app:implement}.